Yingrjimsch/grgry/README.md

 ## Contributions

 Contributions, improvements, and feature requests are welcome!
 Keep in mind that this project was created for personal use and as a learning project for Rust.
 The goal was to make it adaptable and fast.

+## Tasks in progress
+- [ ] Release pipeline for cargo
+- [ ] Change the command about and long about to something clearer
+- [ ] Create submodules to structure the code / refactoring
+- [ ] `grgry show` with parameter `--all` showing the current activated profile or all profiles